 When you’re working on a checkout process, you can plug in Vatstack Quotes to automatically calculate the total price and the VAT due for every sale.
 It works seamlessly via API.
 It takes the tax treatment settings you had configured in your dashboard and matches it against your customer.

 All you need to do is supply the API with relevant data about what your customer enters into your form.
 The API’s response contains all the information you need to charge the correct price.
-In order to be compliant and look legit to your EU customer, you would show the VAT rate determined based on their IP address and offer an input field for their VAT ID number.
+In order to be compliant and look legit to your EU customer, you would show the VAT rate determined based on their IP address and offer an input field for their VAT number.

 If you want to learn more about the exact implementation, please check out our API documentation for Vatstack Quotes.